Neural network parametrized level sets for image segmentation: Numerical results

-From \autoref{fig:result}, we observe that after 50 iterations, object boundaries are detected in both the pre-trained and randomly initialized cases.
-However, the boundaries obtained with random initialization are less clean and more irregular compared to those obtained with the pre-trained model.
-Some of these edge irregularities can be attributed to the inherent stochasticity of mini-batch optimizers.
+From \autoref{fig:result_10ite}, we observe that after 10 iterations, the object boundaries are detected in both the pre-trained and randomly initialized cases.
+Additional examples are presented in \autoref{fig:result}.
+These examples are more complex and require 20 iterations to recover the boundaries.
+Moreover, we observe that the boundaries obtained with random initialization are less clean and contain more spurious pixels compared to those obtained with the pre-trained model.
+Some of these irregularities can be attributed to the inherent stochasticity of mini-batch optimizers.
 By operating on subsets of the data, these optimizers reduce memory and computational cost per iteration but introduce variability in the optimization path.
 This can result in isolated noisy pixels and minor differences in the final solution, even when starting from identical initializations and datasets, leading to slightly less consistent outcomes.

 There is an inherent trade-off between precision and stability on one hand and speed and scalability on the other.
 Stochastic optimizers generally converge faster and require less memory per iteration compared to deterministic methods, which typically rely on full-gradient information.
 They are also less sensitive to initialization.
 In contrast, quasi-Newton methods, such as L-BFGS, can diverge depending on the starting point, making random initialization suboptimal.
 Overall, stochastic optimizers are faster, whereas L-BFGS with a good initialization tends to achieve higher precision.
 The choice of optimizer should be guided by the desired balance between computational efficiency and accuracy.